angad-k/wawesome/README.md

 # wawesome :zap:
-Episode 2 of a number of experiments I have been doing to figure out the ease of coding and benefits of using an emscripten to compile C++ to Wasm.
+Episode 2 of a number of experiments I have been doing to figure out the ease of coding and benefits of using emscripten to compile C++ to Wasm.

 ---